+Once awareness has been established, our commercial priority shifts to increasing the percentage of physicians who routinely discuss Optune with their patients and increasing the percentage of physicians who confidently position Optune plus temozolomide as the treatment for newly diagnosed GBM that offers the best chance for long-term survival.
+We also work to ensure the prescriber has the necessary resources to effectively discuss Optune with their patients and to complete the prescription process.
+We believe that, unlike traditional cancer therapies, the patient perception of treatment plays a significant role in determining whether or not a prescription for Optune is written and subsequently filled.
+Therefore, we have also focused efforts on developing targeted tools to support the physician-patient dialogue and patient education.
 We currently operate as a direct-to-patient distributor of Optune in the United States and EMEA.
 Once an appropriate Optune patient is identified by a certified prescriber, the healthcare provider's office submits a prescription order form and supporting documentation to us.
 We employ a team of device support specialists who provide technical training to the patient and caregiver.
 Once treatment is initiated, we provide 24/7 technical support for patients and caregivers as well as assistance with insurance reimbursement.
 We also provide the healthcare provider and the patient with a monthly compliance report for monitoring patient use of Optune.
-Upon reimbursement approval in Japan, we expect to distribute our product through hospitals and to provide patient support services under a contractual arrangement with the hospital.
+In Japan, we distribute our product through hospitals and provide patient support services under a contractual arrangement with the hospital.
+We believe we have the experience, expertise and infrastructure to scale our sales and marketing efforts in our key markets.
+In addition to our commercial organization, we believe we have established a scalable supply chain.